All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

 Public declaration of interests and declaration of confidentiality (Riyong Kim)

 Søren Brostrup Nielsen is Head of Administrative Services (ADS) at the EEA.
 He is responsible for human resource management, budgeting and finance and resource management, accounting, legal matters (including procurement and grants) and facility management.
 He participates in the network of Heads of administration of EU Agencies and other inter-agency networks relevant to the ADS Programme.

-He has an M.Sc. in Economics and Business administration (Cand.
+He has an MSc in Economics and Business administration (Cand.
 Merc.
-Human Resource Management) from Copenhagen Business School.
-He took up duties in the EEA in 2000 and has worked as resource manager and later as Head of Group Finance, Budget and Resources.
-Prior to being employed at the EEA, he was head of section at the Geological Survey of Denmark and Greenland (GEUS) at the Ministry of Environment and Energy in Copenhagen.
+Human Resource Management) from the Copenhagen Business School.
+He took up duties in the EEA in 2000 and has worked as a resource manager and later as Head of Group Finance, Budget and Resources.
+Prior to being employed at the EEA, he was Head of Section at the Geological Survey of Denmark and Greenland (GEUS) at the Ministry of Environment and Energy in Copenhagen.

 Public declaration of interests and declaration of confidentiality (Søren Brostrup Nielsen)